 Success cannot be determined without first defining what it means to be successful.
 Therefore, before establishing KPIs, have a clear grasp of the goals and purpose of the virtual conference.
 Whether the purpose is to increase traffic, educate, create brand awareness or generate more qualified leads, the objective of organizing the event should be clear before setting up KPIs for the virtual event.

 A complete guide to Virtual Event Analytics & KPI’s to measure success.

-In addition to the above steps, follow these best practices for how to host a virtual conference in 2021.
+In addition to the above steps, follow these best practices for how to host a virtual conference.